recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### Parameters

-- `state`: The value obtained from store.
+- `state`: The value retrieved from store.

 #### Returns

-Returns the validated and converted value, or `undefined`.
-If `undefined` is returned, state hooks will return the value specified by `defaultValue` of `LocationStateDefinition` as state.
+Validated state value, converted from it, or undefined.
+If `undefined` is returned, State hooks will return the `defaultValue` of the `LocationStateDefinition` as state.

 #### Example